LucianLaFleur/JS_Portfolio/README.md

 	- Show/hide a chart of item values
 	- Reset button and a nav button linking back to the portfolio homepage.
-*6) Loot bag
+6) Loot bag
 	-score counter shows number of items consumed and a visual 		for which object was eaten
-	- has a placeholder image if all spaces in loot bag are 		filled up *UNKNOWN ERROR ENCOUNTERED IN MULTIPLE VERSION: The array containing the history of items (consumedFood) couldn’t produce the images dynamically, so a dummy image is the placeholder in the multiple-spawn version.
+	- has a placeholder image if all spaces in loot bag are 		filled up

+*Loot bag: UNKNOWN ERROR ENCOUNTERED IN MULTIPLE VERSION: The array containing the history of items (consumedFood) couldn’t produce the images dynamically, so a dummy image is the placeholder in the multiple-spawn version.

 Misc:
 Vectors, sprites, and Audio clips sourced from “Girls Frontline” by MicaTeam, published by Digital Sky.